jennplatt/microsoft-365-docs/microsoft-365/lti/teams-classes-with-canvas.md

 5. In the admin navigation, select the **Settings** link, and then the **Integrations** tab.

 6. Enable Microsoft Teams Sync by turning the toggle on.
-This sync allows classes to be created in Teams based on the enrollment of a course.

    ![Canvas Teams Sync Updated png.](https://user-images.githubusercontent.com/87142492/128225881-abdfc52d-dc9e-48ad-aec5-f6617c6436f3.png)
+> [!NOTE]
+> Microsoft Teams Sync is managed by the Canvas administrator and allows educators to enable the sync at the individual course level using the Microsoft Graph API.
+When enabled, this sync allows classes to be created in Teams, and the membership is synced based on the enrollment of the course in Canvas.

 7. Fill out the following fields with the appropriate information.
 These fields will be used for matching users in Canvas with users in AAD.
    * The **Tenant Name** is your Microsoft tenant name.